Exploring Old Town Scottsdale, Arizona and beyond on the Scottsdale Trolley

 The Scottsdale Civic Center Mall features almost 21 acres of green space, where you can rest or picnic and enjoy fountains and public art.

 Over a thousand years ago, Hokoham Indians built a rich canal system for irrigation in what is now the Greater Phoenix Valley.
 The canals are still used today, managed by the Salt River Project.
 In 2006, the Scottsdale Waterfront Project turned the canal running through downtown into a waterfront destination with commercial, residential, and cultural amenities.

 The Soleri pedestrian bridge was designed by Paolo Soleri.
 Two sets of pylons create a solar calendar.
 At each solar noon, light coming through the six inch gap between the pylons produces a shadow, the length of which varies depending on the time of year.
 At summer solstice, when the sun is highest in the sky, there is no shadow.

-The northern-most stop of the Downtown Trolley is Fashion Square, a beautiful, upscale shopping mall.
 From late December through March, two additional trolleys run from Fashion Square, allowing you to explore further.
 The Scottsdale Day Tripper travels north along North Scottsdale Road.
 The Paradise Valley Resort Trolley goes into the luxury resorts west of Fashion Square.